Aempyre/lake-missoula/README.md

   3. Buld and run the bonus client:
       * cd into the bonusclient/client-bonus directory.
       * Do:  npm start
-      * Go:  to the indicated localhost / port address using your web browser.
+      * Go:  to the http://localhost:3000/ address using your web browser.
       * Enter: a range in the UI and click "Play".